 - Swap out old seeds for new seeds when germination rates are poor

-- Use half of saved seeds and store other half as a safety measure
+- Use half of the saved seeds and store the other half as a safety measure

 - Provide ideal conditions for seed storage according to your needs

 Before you know it, you’ll be an old pro at growing a garden and saving your own heirloom seeds each year!
 Remember that knowledge is important, but practice makes perfect!